Skip to content

 - To make an application for a subdivision, rezoning, or development permit, check out the District's application package.

-- If you still have Building or Construction questions please visit our Building Department FAQs page.
+- If you have bylaw questions please visit our Bylaw and Licensing FAQ page.

 Careers & Volunteeringtop